guigrpa/oao/README.md

 ### `oao run-script <script>`

 Executes the specified (package) script on all sub-packages.
+Missing scripts will be skipped.
 Examples:

 ```sh
 $ oao run-script start